saket349/soc_winter/README.md

 </ul>
 <h2>Create Slack-clone:</h2>
 <h3>Prerequisites</h3>
-<p>Basic idea of reactjs and javascript is required.
-Need to have some coding backgroung.
-Them all you need is a lot of dedication and enthusiasm, need to be calm and patient while your code gives error and must have a learning attitude.</p>
+<p>A basic idea of reactjs and javascript is required.
+Need to have some coding background.
+All you need is a lot of dedication and enthusiasm, need to be calm and patient while your code gives an error, and have a learning attitude.<br>
+(to get an idea of what react is? refer <a href="https://www.w3schools.com/react//">w3school- react tutorial</a>)</p>

 <h3> Installation </h3>
 <ul>
   <li>Install NodeJS - head to the <a href="https://nodejs.org/en/">link</a> and then install recomended for most user</li>